AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/search-panel-explorer.md

     ![](images/show-search-explorer.png){align="left"}

-4. To update search results, select **Modify search** option on the Search panel to refine your results further.
+4. To update your search results, select **Modify search** option on the Search panel and updated the criteria to get new results.

     ![](images/modify-search.png){align="left"}